Ceramics Care Guide

 Some more 'glassy' glazes may be susceptible to an initial pinging noise for the first few uses or washes.
 This is nothing to worry about and it should eventually stop.
 It is caused by the change of temperature, much like thermal shock but on a much, much smaller scale.

 I have some items bought years ago which still make the odd ping noise on occasion even now.
-Keeps me on my toes.
+Nothing to worry about.

 Customer Feedback